hoperedemption/algolab/harry_potter/README.md

 (i.e., inflow-after-loss minus outflow).

-Given `a, b, c`, ask whether there exists a feasible circulation-with-supply such that:
+Given `a, b, c`, we ask whether there exists a feasible circulation-with-supply such that:

 * total suspicion budget: `sum_{(i, j) in E} (d_ij * x_ij) <= c`,
 * source can inject at most `a`: `sum_{(2, j) in E} x_2j <= a`,